title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 No operations performed.

-• Choice N°1 (Recommended): Use alice wallet instead of the generated account.
-A common usage is to use alice account as Taqueria operator. alice is a common known address used on Tezos and she has always some tez.
+• Choice N°1 (Recommended): Use Alice wallet instead of the generated account.
+A common usage is to use alice account as Taqueria operator. alice is a commonly known address used on Tezos and she has always some tez.
 Replace the Taqueria config file for testing env .taq/config.local.testing.json with alice settings:

 {